Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/alloy-ecs-1.md

 While they come in many flavors, there are three main ideas to an ECS paradigm:
 - **Entity**: The parent or owner of a group of components.
 An Entity can be as simple as an ID, or as complex as a game object.
 - **Component**: An attribute an entity can have.
-Con range from plain-old-data (POD) to complex behavior.
+Can range from plain-old-data (POD) to complex behavior.
 - **System**: A method of updating components, often called component systems for specificity.

 These three things give ECS its name.